ajwdewit/pcse/doc/pcse_intro.rst

 * The simulation approach in PCSE is currently limited to rectangular (Euler) integration with a fixed daily time-step.
 Although the internal time-step of modules can be made more fine-grained if needed.

-* No graphical user interface
+* No graphical user interface.
+However the lack of a user interface is partly compensated by using PCSE with the `pandas <http://pandas.pydata.org/>`_ package and the `IPython notebook <http://ipython.org/notebook.html>`_.
+  PCSE output can be easily converted to a pandas `DataFrame` which can be used to display charts in an IPython notebook.

 License
 =======